MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsBatchPolicyAssignmentOperation.md

 ```

 ## DESCRIPTION
 When a policy is assigned to a batch of users, the assignments are performed as an asynchronous operation.
-The cmdlet returns the operation id which can be used to track the progress and status of the assignments.
+The cmdlet returns the operation ID which can be used to track the progress and status of the assignments.

-Users can be specified by their object id (guid) or by their UPN/SIP/email (user@contoso.com).
+Users can be specified by their object ID (guid) or by their UPN/SIP/email (user@contoso.com).

 ## EXAMPLES